-

 What if I have a Hawaii CDL and get a traffic ticket?

-Perhaps before you do anything else, notify your employer; you have 30 days from the date you received the citation to let your employer know.
+Perhaps before you do anything else, notify your employer; you have 30 days from the date you are convicted of a citation to let your employer know.
 If you received the citation in another jurisdiction, notify your local driver licensing agency, too.

 Next, determine whether you want to plead guilty or not guilty, or opt for a chance to explain yourself in court―similar to what any other driver would do.